LRLossReserves.com

 Corrections

 LossReserves.com exists to be useful to people who have to make decisions about real reserve estimates.
 That is only possible if we correct mistakes quickly and publicly.
-This page explains how we handle corrections and keeps the running log of every correction we have issued.
+This page explains how we handle corrections.

 How to report an error